C-Accel-CRIPT/sdk-archive/docs/quickstart.md

 ```

 !!!
 Info "Pagination"
-    Search returns a `Paginator` object, which allows you to paginate through the results using a special set of paginator methods:
+    The `search()` method returns a `Paginator` object, which allows you to paginate through the results using a special set of paginator methods:

     ``` python
     results.json()              # View the raw JSON results